MuhammadTheRuralGeek/Chapter3/README.md

 # Chapter3
-It is the third chapter of python
+It is the third chapter of python<br>
+Just learning to master the python...<br>